logan1376/file-hosting-nodejs/README.md

 # file-hosting-nodejs

-Note: THIS IS BROKEN AND I WILL NOT FIX
+Note: This is broken and I will not fix.

-Python verson is working
+Python version is working.

-Only does video files
+Only does video files.